RTL Logo

 London, Buenos Aires, and São Paulo are, respectively, the cities with the largest number of Italians living outside Italy.
 This data comes from Istat, the official statistics institute, which updated the profile of the Italian community abroad in July 2025.

 The survey considers the consular records of Air (registry of Italians residing outside the country) until December 2024.
-According to the data, the consulate London has almost 386 registered Italians.
-Next comes Buenos Aires, with 335, and São Paulo, with 271 thousand.
+According to the data, the London consulate has almost 386 registered Italians.
+Next are Buenos Aires, with 335, and São Paulo, with 271 thousand.

 The number is impressive: the number of Italians registered in São Paulo exceeds the population of several well-known cities in Italy itself.
 Verona, for example, has around 260 inhabitants, while Padua, also in Veneto, has just over 211.